 Sam Merlin, BA Hons

 Erin was educated at Chelmsford County High School for Girls, before studying Civil Engineering at Durham University, where she was awarded an army cadetship and so attended a short officer training course at RMA Sandhurst.
 Despite revelling in her army years with the Royal Engineers, she instead pursued a career in industry.
 For ten years Erin worked at Unilever, marketing such delights as PG Tips and Sure deodorant.
 It was Erin’s love of education and training which inspired Sam to pursue his teaching career, and she has relished being able to be involved in school life whilst raising the three mini Merlins.
 Last year, she retrained as a secondary school Physics teacher and she now teaches at Chellaston Academy.
 She is a hugely visible and active member of all things Latham and has helped a great deal on the netball courts where she has led the U16A team to the National finals in recent years.
 Erin shares Sam’s passion for foreign travel, sport and the outdoors, always trying to combine all three with ski trips abroad.
 She is a qualified army ski instructor and, like Sam, is also an accredited assessor for the Duke of Edinburgh’s Award Scheme and is a self-professed useless, but eager, pianist, which brings her temporary tranquillity in an otherwise busy life.

-In 2013, Sam and Erin are delighted that they have been joined in Latham by the House’s inaugural resident tutor, the enthusiastic and committed Riccardo De Rosa, Geography teacher.
+Sam and Erin are delighted to be joined in Latham by the House’s inaugural resident tutor, the enthusiastic, highly popular and committed Mr Riccardo De Rosa, Head of Geography.